robur-coop/ocaml-openpgp/README.md

 Right now it's a work in progress and should not be used for anything critical to security in a real-world situation.

+- Decryption of messages to the root key seems to work.
 - Encryption is being worked on.

 - Supporting El-Gamal and elliptic curve keys are out of scope due to lack of support for these in [nocrypto](https://github.com/mirleft/nocrypto).